Proopai/eve-o-preview/README.md

 ## Notice
-This is a fork of the latest verion v6.0.0.3 of eve-o preview, to attempt to add linux support to v6+ Linux code HAS NOT yet been added.
+This is a fork of the latest verion v6.0.0.3 of eve-o preview, to attempt to add linux support to v6+

+I am not a developer by trade and Linux code HAS NOT yet been added as of 10.3.24.

 ## Overview